 ‘He’s out on patrol one day, and he tells his CO he’s going to take a deuce.
 And what do you know?
 My poor brother treads on an IED.
 That’s an Improvised Explosive Device.
 A land mine to you and me.

 ‘Now, those things are nasty.
 They’re designed to injure, not kill, so that more bodies are taken up helping the wounded.
 But not Wayne.
 The one he treads on blows him to bits.
-They told us that at least it was quick.
+They told us that at least it would’ve been quick.

 ‘Me, my Mom and my brothers, we’re all cut up to bits when we get the news.